Supergiovane/node-red-contrib-knx-ultimate/docs/wiki/KNX AI.md

 Before each request to a local model, KNX AI reserves answer space from the active 8K/16K window.
 It automatically bounds the newest conversation turns, exact archive rows, learned home memory, Web results, schedules, requested Function source, retrieved ETS objects and camera metadata.
 This is proactive prompt construction, not an oversized-request retry, and the complete selected ETS catalog remains available locally through retrieval.

 ### ETS object access
 The **ETS object access** section reproduces the group-address selector used by IoT Bridge's MQTT profile.
 Filter the imported list, select all or none, and mark the currently shown addresses read-only in bulk or one row at a time.
 Only selected addresses are available to the model.
-Read-only addresses remain visible and can receive `GroupValue_Read`, but local validation rejects every `GroupValue_Write` even when the address has a command role.
+Every selected address is active and readable; read-only addresses remain visible but local validation rejects every `GroupValue_Write` to them.
 There is no migration or legacy fallback: after upgrading, open each existing KNX AI node, save its explicit selection and Deploy; until then its AI catalog is empty.

 The node's canvas status is deliberately reserved for the latest incoming request and the localized “I’m thinking…” state while the LLM is running.
 KNX telegrams, gateway updates, traffic rates, ready messages and technical results never overwrite it; they remain available through the node outputs, logs and Assistant data.